Rockfire Resources PLC 2022 Review

 LANDOWNERS & PASTORALISTS

 The Company shall respect and acknowledge the rights of landowners and leaseholders.
-The Company shall work with the landowner in an ethical manner and where possible, shall offer opportunity to the landowner to participate in the work program.
+The Company shall work with the landowner in anethical manner and where possible, shall offer opportunity to the landowner to participate in the work program.

 CONTRACTORS & SUPPLIERS